Health Care For Your New Puppy

 (2) Intestinal worms – Puppies can be born with roundworms in their gut if they are infected via the mother before they are born.
 Regular worming is essential.
 We recommend fortnightly worming from 2 weeks of age until the puppy is 3 months old, then monthly until 6 months of age, then every 3 months for life.

 This is especially important if there are small children in your family.

 (3) Heartworm – This worm is potentially fatal and can be found in the Kimberley.
 It is transmitted by mosquitoes and is prevalent in the northern parts of Australia and some southern areas including Perth.
 A yearly heartworm injection can be given from 3 months of age.
 Alternatively, monthly tablets/chews can be given.

 (4) Ticks – Although we are lucky enough not to have the dog paralysis tick in the Kimberly, there are numerous other species of ticks that can pose a problem for dog owners.
 While they are not toxic, large numbers can cause anaemia by ingesting blood from your dog.
 There are also a number of diseases that can be transmitted by ticks and because of this it is important to control them.
+As of 2020 a serious and deadly tick Bourne disease called Ehrlichia/E. Canis became a notifiable disease in Australia.
 Ticks can attach anywhere on the dog but the common places are around the feet, face, ears and scruff.

-There are many different tick preventions these include shampoos, rinses, sprays, tablets and spot applications.
+There are many different tick preventions these include shampoos, rinses, sprays, tablets, collars and spot applications.
 The more potent products are unsuitable for puppies under 7 weeks – it is important to read directions carefully.